Five myths about interactive oral assessments and how to get started

 Adobe Stock, used under licence

 What if there was a way to make assessments more engaging, reduce marking time, enhance academic integrity, and assess unit or course learning outcomes effectively?
-Danielle Logan-Fleming and Popi Sotiriadou from Griffith University have seen this work around the world through the interactive oral (IO) assessment.
+Danielle Logan-Fleming and Popi Sotiriadou from Griffith University have seen this work around the world and in many disciplines through the interactive oral (IO) assessment.
 They recently shared their expertise in a series of workshops aimed at supporting quality oral assessment tasks at Sydney.

 Aren’t interactive oral assessments just oral exams?